Estonia in the Eurovision Song Contest 2023: Format

 The format of the competition included two semi-finals on 12 and 14 January 2023 and a final on 11 February 2023.
 Ten songs competed in each semi-final and the top five from each semi-final qualified.
 The results of the semi-finals were determined by the 50/50 combination of votes from a professional jury and public televoting for the first four qualifiers, and a second round of public televoting for the fifth qualifier.
-The public also selected two wildcards out of the remaining non-qualifying acts from both semi-finals to complete the twelve song lineup in the final.
+A further round of public televoting was held following the semi-finals which determined two wildcards out of the remaining non-qualifying acts to complete the twelve song lineup in the final.
 The winning song in the final was selected over two rounds of voting: the first round results selected the top three songs via the 50/50 combination of jury and public voting, while the second round (superfinal) determined the winner solely by public televoting.

 Competing entries

 On 13 September 2022, ERR opened the submission period for artists and composers to submit their entries up until 20 October 2022 through an online upload platform.
 Each artist and songwriter was only able to submit a maximum of five entries.
 Foreign collaborations were allowed as long as 50% of the songwriters were Estonian.
 A fee was also imposed on songs being submitted to the competition, with €50 for songs in the Estonian language and €100 for songs in other languages; both of the fees were doubled for entries submitted from 17 October 2022.
 217 submissions were received by the deadline, of which 92 were in Estonian.
 A 16-member jury panel selected 20 semi-finalists from the submissions and the selected songs were announced during the ETV entertainment program Ringvaade on 1 and 2 November 2022.
 The selection jury consisted of Ahto Kruusmann, Alar Kotkas, Andres Aljaste, Carola Madis, Ingrid Kohtla, Janika Sillamaa, Karl-Erik Taukar, Kristiina Kraus, Lenna, Margus Kamlat, Marta Püssa, Ott Lepland, Robert Linna, Silver Lass, Simon Jay and Vaido Pannel.
 Wiiralt were originally supposed to perform their entry "Salalik" together with Ultima Thule, but the latter band withdrew after its member Riho Sibul died in November 2022.